Covid-19 emergency: here we are, we will be there

 The numbers, the discriminants, the methods of diagnosis, the reliability of the tests, and other crucial points that should instead be clear before being able to take a word on them are not clear.

-Everywhere we see theses which are also conflicting, and this pushes us to continue to document and evaluate the various hypotheses and above all the developments of the situation BEFORE starting to draw conclusions.
-We therefore believe that at this stage it takes time, for a cautious evaluation of the facts that can only be feasible afterwards.
+Theses also contrasting with one another are seen everywhere, and this pushes us to continue to document and evaluate the various hypotheses and above all the developments of the situation BEFORE starting to sum up.
+We therefore believe that time is needed at this stage, for a cautious assessment of the facts that can only be feasible afterwards.

 Those who have followed us for years know that this association has always tried to maintain a certain rigor in disseminating only those data, those theses and those considerations that seemed to us actually coherent and rational as well as, where possible, demonstrable and verifiable.